 Language change in French and other Romance languages is my main research interest.
 I am intrigued by the way patterns of language use and communication can shape language structure over time.
 Specifically, I have worked on grammaticalisation, reanalysis, the rise of discourse markers, and the role of conversational implicatures in language change.

-Jo Lumley: Pragmatic perspectives on the second language acquisition of person reference in Japanese: a longitudinal study, 2012.
+Jo Lumley (now Teaching Fellow, University of Sheffield): Pragmatic perspectives on the second language acquisition of person reference in Japanese: a longitudinal study, 2013.

-Kevin McManus: The development of aspect in a second language, 2011.
+Kevin McManus (now Assistant Professor, Pennsylvania State University): The development of aspect in a second language, 2011.

-Huan-Li (Stella) Kao: Coherence and audience reception in subtitling with special reference to connectives, 2011.
+Huan-Li (Stella) Kao (now Lecturer, Chang Jung Christian University): Coherence and audience reception in subtitling with special reference to connectives, 2011.

-Esme Winter-Froemel : Entlehnung und Lehnwortintegration aus der Perspektive der Sprachbenutzer (Loans and loanword integration from a usage-based perspective), 2009.
+Esme Winter-Froemel (now Professor, University of Trier): Entlehnung und Lehnwortintegration aus der Perspektive der Sprachbenutzer (Loans and loanword integration from a usage-based perspective), 2009.

-I am a member of the Editorial Boards of Revue Romane, Journal of Historical Syntax, and Web Journal of French Media Studies.
-I have reviewed papers for a number of international journals and book publishers, as well as grant proposals for the AHRC.
-I have been review panelist for many conferences, and I am on the Advisory Boards of Journal of French Language Studies, Cahiers AFLS, and the Histoire et évolution du français series .
+I am chief editor (linguistics) of Revue Romane; in addition, I am on the editorial boards of Journal of Historical Syntax and Web Journal of French Media Studies.
+I have reviewed papers for a number of international journals and book publishers, as well as grant proposals for the AHRC, the Agence Nationale de la Recherche, the Fonds Wetenschapelijk Onderzoek - Vlaanderen, and the Fonds National de la Recherche Scientifique.
+I have been review panelist for many conferences, and I am on the Advisory Boards of Journal of French Language Studies, Philologie im Netz, Cahiers AFLS, and the Histoire et évolution du français series .

-I have been solicited on numerous occasions to give guest lectures and to present regular or plenary papers at conferences in a variety of countries.
+I have been solicited on numerous occasions (20+) to give guest lectures and talks in many countries.
+In addition, I have given plenary lectures at the following international conferences:

 View citations to my work on my Google Scholar profile .